Smoked Pork Belly Burnt Ends

-If you’ve ever been to a barbecue joint before, chances are you’ve seen brisket burnt ends on the menu, along with a note about how the supply is limited and they run out quickly.
+If you’ve ever been to a barbecue joint before, chances are you’ve seen classic brisket burnt ends on the menu, along with a note about how the supply is limited and they run out quickly.
 That’s because burnt ends are the most flavorful, incredible piece of meat you can think of.

 Pork belly burnt ends are a little different, but similar to brisket burnt ends in a lot of ways.
 The important part being that they are incredibly tender and full of flavor.
 They practically melt in your mouth.
-We love serving these with a cool and crunchy broccoli salad for excellent contrast in texures and flavors.
+We love serving these with a cool and crunchy broccoli salad for excellent contrast in textures and flavors.

-We make our smoked pork belly using our Traeger grill and it’s incredibly easy to do.
+We make our smoked pork belly recipe using our Traeger grill and it’s incredibly easy to do.
 Like most smoked meats I can think of, the key is to cook them low and slow.
 It gives time for the fat to melt and render down and for each morsel of cubed pork belly to absorb the amazing smoky flavor from the wood pellets.

 What is pork belly?